BBC Pay 2011: officials are seeking a substantial rise above inflation following two years of below-inflation settlements.

 Modest will not do, say unions

 "BBC managers should be in no doubt after yesterday's meeting that there will be real resentment if BBC managers respond to the unions' claim with proposals for a modest increase," explained Gerry Morrissey.

 "The rising costs of travel, food, fuel and the impact of the vat increase, set against a period of two years of below-inflation increases and rising pension costs, mean that staff pay at the BBC has regressed.

 "The chancellor himself confirmed yesterday in his budget that CPI, the lowest measure of inflation, is set to range between 4-5% for 2011.
 BBC staff expect to see their incomes grow in real terms this year."

 The formal claim was submitted last month after widespread consultation amongst union representatives.
-Read the claim in full.

 The claim highlights the additional pressure on staff due to increased workloads resulting from year on year cuts under the Creative Future reorganisation.
 Added to this, the current Strategy Review involves hundreds of job losses across BBC Online.

 Staff also face prolonged uncertainty following the six year licence fee settlement reached last October which means further cuts of 16-20 per cent.

 Writing to the BBC on behalf of the joint unions on 25 February, BECTU's supervisory official, Helen Ryan, stated: